-- Methemoglobin (Oxidation product of Hb; produced by drugs like nitrites, phenacetin, sulphonamide drugs; lack of enzymes like methamoglobin reductase, diaphorase-I, HbM.
+- Methemoglobin (an oxidation product of Hb; produced by drugs like nitrates, phenacetin, sulphonamide drugs; lack of enzymes like methemoglobin reductase, diaphorase-I, HbM.

-- Toxic effects of Met Hb are : cyanosis, fatigue, tachycardia, tachypnea, depression.
+- The toxic effects of Met Hb are cyanosis, fatigue, tachycardia, tachypnea, and depression.

-- Methemalbumin: (Combination of hematin with albumin), not present in normal adult blood, when present indicates intravascular hemolysis, detected by Schumm’s test.
+- Methemalbumin: (a combination of hematin and albumin), not present in normal adult blood.
+When present, it indicates intravascular hemolysis, detected by Schumm’s test.

-- Oxyhemoglobin: (loose and reversible combination with O2); 1.34ml O2 combines with each gm of Hb.
+- Oxyhemoglobin: (loose and reversible combination with O2); 1.34ml O2 combined with each gm of Hb.

-- One mole of Hb can maximally combine with four mols of O2.
-Partial pressure of O2 favors oxygenation.
+- One mole of Hb can maximally connect with four moles of O2.
+The partial pressure of O2 favors oxygenation.

-- Partial pressure of CO2 favors dissociation.
+- The partial pressure of CO2 favors dissociation.
 Acidosis favors liberation of O2.

-- Oxygenated Hb is in relaxed state i.e, ‘R’ state.
-R state characterized by removal of valine residue from heme pocket of β-subunit; broken salt bridges; can not bind BPG; FFe++ comes in plane of porphyrin ring; Heme-Heme interaction increases te affinity to O2; Histidines ofβ-chains release protons (H+).
+- Oxygenated Hb is relaxed, i.e., in an “R” state.
+R state is characterized by removing valine residue from the heme pocket of β-subunit with broken salt bridges; it cannot bind BPG; FFe++ comes in the plane of the porphyrin ring; heme-heme interaction increases the affinity for O2; histidines of β-chains release protons (H+).

-- Deoxygenated Hb: In “T” form i.e. Taut form, salt bridges plenty and intact, valine residue covers heme pocket of β-chain and does not allow entry of O2; can bind BPG; F++ out of the plane of porphyrin ring; low affinity to O2; β-chain histidine residue protonated (H+ added).
+- Deoxygenated Hb: In “T” form, i.e.., taut form, salt bridges plenty and intact, valine residue covers the heme pocket of β-chain and does not allow entry of O2; can bind BPG; F++ out of the plane of the porphyrin ring; low affinity for O2; β-chain histidine residue protonated (H+ added).

-- Carboxyhemoglobin (Hb+ carbo monoxide): Firmer combination, not reversible, affinity of Hb to CO in 210 times more than )2; inhibits cytochrome oxidase of electron transport chain.
+- Carboxyhemoglobin (Hb+ carbo monoxide): Firmer combination, not reversible, the association of Hb to CO is 210 times more than Oxygen; it inhibits cytochrome oxidase of the electron transport chain.